jimburton/sudoku/README.md

 +---+---+---+---+---+---+---+---+---+
 ```

-In this lab assignment, you will write a Haskell program that can read
+You will write a Haskell program that can read in a Sudoku puzzle and
-in a Sudoku puzzle and solve it.
+solve it.

-## More Information

 If you want to read more about Sudoku, here are a few links:

 + [The Daily Sudoku](http://www.dailysudoku.com/sudoku/index.shtml) has examples and explanations.
 + [The Wikipedia page about Sudoku](http://en.wikipedia.org/wiki/Sudoku).